 - Degenerative disc disease

-Advantages of MISS
+Advantages of Minimal invasive surgery

 Advantages of MISS include quicker recovery, fewer complications, reduced scarring and less bleeding during the operation.
-Generally, patients are discharged from hospital within 2-3 days of the operation.
+Generally, patients are discharged from the hospital within 2-3 days of the operation.

 Recovery time will depend on your individual condition and type of procedure.

 Like with any surgical procedure, there can be complications with MISS.
 These include infection, bleeding, pain, recurring symptoms, nerve damage and blood clots.